![]() |

 The former, the guidance A Common Purpose: A guide to agreeing

-management on common land has been around for three years, and it
+management on common land has been around since 2005, and it

 seeks to reduce the potential for contention.
-One of its Golden Rules is
+One of its Golden Rules says

 It is unfortunate that in